Wolf3s/xbmc4xbox-python/python/Doc/howto/logging.rst

 developers who are using the built-in handler objects (that is, not creating custom handlers) are the following configuration methods:

-* The :meth:`~Handler.setLevel` method, just as in logger objects, specifies the lowest severity that will be dispatched to the appropriate destination.
+* The :meth:`Handler.setLevel` method, just as in logger objects, specifies the lowest severity that will be dispatched to the appropriate destination.
 Why are there two :func:`setLevel` methods?
 The level set in the logger determines which severity of messages it will pass to its handlers.
 The level set in each handler determines which messages that handler will send on.

-* :meth:`~Handler.setFormatter` selects a Formatter object for this handler to use.
+* :func:`setFormatter` selects a Formatter object for this handler to use.

-* :meth:`~Handler.addFilter` and :meth:`~Handler.removeFilter` respectively
+* :func:`addFilter` and :func:`removeFilter` respectively configure and
-  configure and deconfigure filter objects on handlers.
+  deconfigure filter objects on handlers.

 Application code should not directly instantiate and use instances of :class:`Handler`.
 Instead, the :class:`Handler` class is a base class that